storacha/www/src/pages/docs/how-to/upload.md

 Developer-\>\>Client: Here is my Agent private key and UCAN delegating permissions
 ```

 An option that works for any backend environment is to define an Agent and delegate a UCAN from your Space to this Agent before initializing the client.
-This is especially useful if you're using the client in a serverless Node environment (e.g., Lambda).
+This is especially useful if you're using the client in a serverless Node environment (e.g., AWS Lambda).

 In your command line wherever the CLI is configured with the Space you want to use (e.g., where you created the Space):